Easonyesheng/CCS/README.md

 # Learning-based Camera Calibration
 ---
-This is the official implementation of the paper: 'Learning-Based Framework for Camera Calibration with Distortion Correction and High Precision Feature Detection', by Yesheng Zhang and Xu Zhao and Dahong Qian.
+This is the official implementation of the paper: `Learning-based Distortion Correction and Feature Detection for High Precision and Robust Camera Calibration', by Yesheng Zhang and Xu Zhao and Dahong Qian.

 ## Abstract
 ---
-We propose a learning-based Camera Calibration Framework (CCF).
+We propose a learning-based Camera Calibration System (CCS).
 In this framework, the accuracy and robustness of camera calibration are improved from three aspects: distortion correction, corner detection and parameter estimation.
 Specifically, the distortion correction is performed by the learning-based method.
 Accurate feature locations are achieved by the combination of learning-based detection, specially designed refinement and complete post-processing.